 Unlike the mantra, “To succeed, simply outlast failure,” my logic was impeccable.
-I threw myself into celebrating every failure as if I had just won the lottery, the World Cup, the presidential election (a bit of a poisoned chalice these days).
+I threw myself into celebrating every failure as if I’d just won the lottery, the World Cup, the presidential election (a bit of a poisoned chalice these days).

 Unlike the mantra, “To succeed, simply outlast failure,” my logic was impeccable.
-I threw myself into celebrating every failure as if I had just won the lottery, the World Cup, the presidential election (a bit of a poisoned chalice these days).
-I genuinely celebrated.
-I danced.
-I jumped up and down and shouted.
-I whooped and hollered.
+I threw myself into celebrating every failure as if I’d just won the lottery, the World Cup, the presidential election (a bit of a poisoned chalice these days).
+Genuinely celebrated.
+I danced, jumped up and down and shouted.
+Whooped and hollered.
 I punched the air and high-fived myself, all the while fervently believing that my latest failure made me a roaring success.

 Guess what?
 It worked.

 Undermined by my success, all my buried feelings of failure rose to the surface as emotional pain.
 It took weeks to process, a little each day, but I got there.
 There came a day when that pain was gone—and with it my belief that I was a failure.
 And with that belief gone, success started to show up.
 That didn’t mean that everything was successful, but when something didn’t work I didn’t feel like a failure.
 I learned, moved on, and experienced growing success.

 If the sense of being a failure sounds familiar, why not try this?
 What have you got to lose?
 If you’re failing at success, then succeed at failure.